Should you buy an Amazon Echo?

 Looking through the skills store shows that Alexa is compatible with some of the most popular smart devices.
 Samsung smart products, Philips Hue light bulbs, D-Link smart plugs and Hive thermostats can all be controlled with an Echo.

-You can find a full list of all the Amazon Echo’s compatible devices in our full review.
+You can find a full list of all the Echo’s compatible devices in our full Amazon Echo review.